 Have the child paint the bottom of their school shoes either by using a paintbrush or placing it on a paper plate to step in and then on the paper.
 Alternatively, you could use ink instead of paint for a cleaner look.
 If you chose to use a paintbrush, press the painted shoes on to the paper making sure to press all the areas.
 Let dry.

 Decorate with school stickers and/or music stickers.
-We received the cheer and sports foam stickers for free from CraftProjectIdeas.com.
+We received the cheer and sports foam stickers from our blogging partner CraftProjectIdeas.com.
 They were perfect for giving it a school feel!

 You could also write, “Rocking in My School Shoes” on it and draw musical notes (or use stickers).
 Add the child’s name, date, year, and/or grade level.

-This post is part of a Paint-a-thon with a group of bloggers.
+This post is part of a Paint-a-thon Series.

 Here’s a super cute footprint Pete the Cat craft we made to go along with a different book from the series.